jemgallego/scouting/dev/README.md

 Mike's Super Awesome Scouting System

-Version 1.4
+Version 1.3.3
 ========

 THINGS TO WORK ON
 --
-+ Tweak multiplier
++ Revise tsi formula
++ Adjust ratings so that FGI is of equal value to SCR.
++ change prospects to draftclass
 + Change Weights of TSR, maybe for later seasons?
 + Tie in Media Scouting?
-+ Add height, weight, age, factors
++ Add height, weight factors
-+ Add Interview factors.

 POSSIBLE ADDITIONS FOR THE NEXT VERSION
 --